geeksville/steamback/README.md

 The plugin will automatically take snapshots **whenever you exit a supported game**.
 So if you want a snapshot, make sure to exit the game completely.
 Steamback will pop up a notification in the bottom right of your screen saying "Steamback snapshot taken".

 If you ever want to rewind to a particular snapshot, just click the ... button, go to decky/steamback and select which snapshot you want to rewind to.

+# License

+Steamback is copyright 2022 Geeksville Industries, LLC.
+It is open-source (GPL v3 licensed) and we welcome collaboration on our github.